SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Related Work

 \subsubsection{Leg Mechanisms}

-The latest quadruped robot technology utilizes quasi-direct drive torque actuators, such as those found in the MIT Cheetah \cite{cheetah}, or series elastic actuators, such as those used in ANYmal \cite{anymal}.
-While near-direct drive technology has proven successful on flat surfaces, it is not the most efficient option for climbing, requiring continuous and intense power throughout the operation.
+The latest quadruped robot technology utilizes quasi-direct drive torque actuators, such as those found in the MIT Cheetah \cite{cheetah}, or series elastic actuators used in ANYmal \cite{anymal}.
+While near-direct drive technology has proven successful on flat surfaces, it is not the most \red{effective} option for climbing, requiring continuous and intense power throughout the operation.
 One key difference between climbing and locomotion is that the robot must fight against gravity.
-Thus, the leg design sustains both normal and shear forces under various gravity directions to support the robot's weight \cite{marvel}.
+Thus, the leg design sustains normal and shear forces under various gravity directions to support the robot \cite{marvel}.

-LEMUR $3$ is specialized for climbing under reduced gravity environments, which sacrifices locomotion speed and dynamic motion capability in exchange for rich continuous and holding torque provided by non-backdrivable $1:1200$ gear ratio servo motors \cite{lemur3}.
-HubRobo has demonstrated bouldering free-climbing under $0.38$ G using relatively high-gear ratio DC servo motors in serial \cite{hubrobo, hubrobo_gripper}.
-Parallel five-bar linkage mechanism-based legs used in Minitaur \cite{five_bar_leg} and Doggo \cite{stanford_doggo} are both competent in dynamic motion and have high output force because two actuators' output power is linked to one.
-These mechanisms have minimal inertia since the heavy actuator components are in the body.
-Bobcat \cite{bobcat} optimized the Minitaur link design specifically for climbing, demonstrating dynamic climbing on a wire mesh.
-However, parallel linkage mechanisms increase complexity.
+LEMUR $3$ is specialized for climbing under reduced gravity environments, which sacrifices locomotion speed and dynamic motion capability in exchange for rich continuous and holding torque provided by $1$:$1200$ gear ratio motors \cite{lemur3}.
+HubRobo has demonstrated bouldering free-climbing under $0.38$ G using high-gear ratio motors in serial \cite{hubrobo, hubrobo_gripper}.
+The parallel five-bar linkage mechanism legs used in Minitaur \cite{five_bar_leg} and Doggo \cite{stanford_doggo} are competent in dynamic motion and have high output force because the two actuators' output power is linked.
+Bobcat \cite{bobcat} optimized the Minitaur link design for dynamic climbing, but parallel mechanisms increase complexity.
 Balancing power density, speed, mechanical efficiency, and workspace simultaneously is crucial when a single robot operates on the ground, runs, climbs vertically, and grasps objects dexterously.